A Guide to Warrants in Venture Debt

 At the midpoint, we see venture debt lenders who provide capital to high-growth companies looking to scale up their operations.
 These companies tend to be higher risk because while they have established a product-market fit and are generating revenue, they are likely not yet profitable and may even lack hard assets (especially if it is a technology or SaaS-based business).
 As a result of this risk, venture debt lenders require higher interest rates compared to banks and warrants.

-Venture Captial
+Venture Capital

 At the highest end of the risk/return spectrum we find venture capital.
 These investors see the highest risk deals because they fund companies that are very early stage.
 Instead of seeking repayment through interest payments, venture capital investors take a portion of equity with the ultimate goal of getting the company acquired or to go public.

-Strike Price: The pre-determined price warrants are to be exercised at
+Strike Price: The pre-determined price warrants are to be exercised at.

-Expiry Date: The date on or before the warrant needs to be exercised
+Expiry Date: The date on or before the warrant needs to be exercised.

 Because warrants are a function of the risk/return profile the investor is taking, we often see venture debt deals with double-digit interest rates, less restrictive clauses, and warrant coverage ranging anywhere from 10-20%.
 The interest rate, terms, and warrant coverage all commensurate with the risk implied in the investment.